 Our success in development of the "ubiquitous" Medusa polymer has generated numerous feasibility study relationships with biotechnology and pharmaceutical partners.
-Currently we are working on seventeen Medusa projects with various pharmaceutical partners.
+Currently we are working on nine Medusa projects with various pharmaceutical partners.
 These projects involve both novel and already-marketed molecules.
 Flamel expects some of these projects to evolve into license agreements as a function of many factors.
 These include the promise of the molecule itself (particularly with respect to novel molecules there is a high rate of attrition); the success of formulation work that we conduct for our partners; the evolving strategy and marketing focus of our partners; and the pharmaco-economics associated with the eventual product and the indication(s) for which it is being developed.

-The seventeen Medusa projects currently under development include those in our relationships with Merck Serono, Pfizer, Baxter and several other top twenty-five pharmaceutical companies.
+We currently have nine Medusa projects under development with various partners representing a decrease compared with prior reporting periods and we continue to have relationships with several of the top twenty-five pharmaceutical companies.
 These relationships range from work on marketed therapeutic proteins to novel proteins and peptides, and other novel large molecules.
 We believe that our strategy of engaging in feasibility work with a wide range of partners strengthens the Company by diversifying our development risks, improving our understanding of many cutting edge fields of research, and engaging us in projects designed to extend the Medusa platform into different indications and methods of delivery.